 this political season has been and is, shall we say, strident.
-The electorate is pretty well divided with a significant fraction on each end of the political spectrum unwilling to even listen to the other side.
-In my mind, I image a tennis match with the “far left” on one side of the court, the “far right” on the other side of the court and a seemingly sparse “independent” grandstand of amused spectators swinging their heads from left to right as explosive-loaded tennis balls are fired over the net.
-This might be funny if it wasn’t for the fact that we are talking about the childish, pugnacious antics of the potential next leader of the free world.
+The electorate is pretty well divided, with a significant fraction on each end of the political spectrum unwilling to even listen to the other side.
+In my mind, I imagine a tennis match with the “far-left” on one side of the court, the “far-right” on the other side of the court.
+And there is a seemingly sparse “independent” grandstand of amused spectators swinging their heads from left to right as the players fire explosive-loaded tennis balls over the net.
+That might be funny if it wasn’t for the fact that we are talking about the childish, pugnacious antics of the potential next leader of the free world.

-In the personal universe, I have observed lately (not new, just a new observation) that folks in their cars, like when on email or social media, will do things I suspect they rarely or never do in person.
-The thing that got me thinking about this is my weekly trip to an evening class requiring me to take a toll road.
-This toll road “T’s” into a freeway.
-The exits are side by side, 2 lanes West to the left and 2 lanes East to the right.
+In the personal universe, I have observed lately (not new, just a recent observation) that folks in their cars, like when on email or social media, will do things I suspect they rarely or never do in person.
+The thing that got me thinking about this is my weekly trip to an evening class requiring me to take a toll road—that toll road “T’s” into a freeway.
+The exits are side by side, two lanes West to the left, and two lanes East to the right.
 The Eastbound traffic is always just about stopped at this time of night.
 The Westbound traffic is flowing pretty well.
 The folks going Eastbound are backed up a long way onto the toll road.
 My guess is the backup starts at least a mile before the exit.
 So

 I believe this is a challenging and worthy goal for any leader.
 Create a better world, one leader at a time.